chaturay/serverless-artillery/README.md

 `serverless-artillery` allows your script to specify an amount of load far exceeding the capacity of a single server to execute.
 It will break that script into chunks sized for a single function and distribute the chunks for execution.
 Since this is done using a FaaS provider, the ephemeral infrastructure used to execute your load disappears as soon as your load tests are complete.

-If you would like a more detailed walk through of motivations, how it works, step-by-step setup, and usage, please consider reviewing the [associated workshop](https://github.com/Nordstrom/serverless-artillery-workshop) (presented at ServerlessConf London in 2016)

-* Load testing an ApiGateway endpoint?
-You may want to use the [artillery-plugin-aws-sigv4](https://www.npmjs.com/package/artillery-plugin-aws-sigv4).
-* Want to record your results in DataDog?
-You may want to use [artillery-plugin-datadog](https://www.npmjs.com/package/artillery-plugin-datadog).
-* Want to record your results in InfluxDb?
-You may want to use [artillery-plugin-influxdb](https://www.npmjs.com/package/artillery-plugin-influxdb).
-* Want to record your results without setting up a database?
-You may want to use [artillery-plugin-cloudwatch](https://www.npmjs.com/package/artillery-plugin-cloudwatch).
-* Have automatic IAM role modification?
-You may want to use [serverless-attach-managed-policy](https://www.npmjs.com/package/serverless-attach-managed-policy).

-## Missing Pieces

-Here are some things you will have to think about or solve for:
+## Viewing the results of your test script

 * Providing a data sink.
 The volume of load can be such that it cannot pass back to the original requestor.
 If the specified load is no more than a single function can provide, the response will have your results.
 Otherwise, you are responsible for sending them (usually via a plugin) to a data store for later review and/or analysis.
+See the plugins listed above in "Related helpful/necessary tools and plugins"

+### Test payload files

 * Distributing data for your tests.
 Currently if you need to use IDs (or the like) from a payload file then you must deploy that file in your function.
-Another option is to write some custom code (i.e. write a custom processor or modify the `serverless-artillery` codebase) that will retrieve the data for you prior to the execution of any load.
-Either way, this isn't simple and paved for you.
+* If your payload file is too large, you may need to write some custom code (i.e. write a custom processor or modify the `serverless-artillery` codebase) that will retrieve the data from S3 for you prior to the execution of any load.

-Apologies... we're still working on these!

-## Generalization

-Wait.
-There's a general pattern here of distributed workload execution!

-Yes!

-We know!

-We're excited too!

-We've already begun writing a plugin-driven generalization of this pattern.
-You will be able to dynamically distribute and execute any task for which a declaration can be provided which can be split into concurrently executed chunks.

-Watch for that effort both here and at https://github.com/Nordstrom/serverless-star

-We expect to retro-fit this project with the serverless-star project as its first use case and proof-of-not-a-painful-waste-of-our-time-ness™.
-In some regards, we have already begun.

 ## Script Customization